lindehaven/CP-M/README.md

 I wrote lots of code for CP/M in the early 80's.
 Basic, TurboPascal, C and assembly.
-My source code is unfortunately gone with the disks that I stored it on and with the computers I ran it on; a Spectravideo SV-328, Jet 80 and Bondwell BW-2.
+My source code is unfortunately gone with the disks that I stored it on and with the computers I ran it on; a Spectravideo SV-328, a Jet 80 and a Bondwell BW-2.
 By 1995 I thought that I would not use CP/M again.
 UNIX and M$ Windows had taken over.

-But when I found and tried out some CP/M emulators I got the urge to write some of that good old code again - from scratch.
+But when I found and tried out some CP/M emulators I got the urge to write some of that good old code again.

 I started with the Binary Editor because I had real good use of that kind of editor and it should be a given tool in any programmers toolbox.
 Could not